laksmanayudha/bookshelf-app/README.md

 # bookshelf-app
-Creating a bookshelf web application using DOM manipulation and sweetalert
+Creating a bookshelf web application using DOM manipulation and sweetalert.
+Here is the link to deployed app: https://fascinating-beijinho-aa93fd.netlify.app/